Rheumatoid Arthritis: Diagnosis, Treatment Information

 There are different ways to test if a person definitely has rheumatoid arthritis.
 Here are some of the more popular methods doctors and professional health care practitioners use to confirm its presence.

 This is usually the first test you are asked to undergo because it gives an overall view of the internal body.
-It is not able to confirm a hundred percent if rheumatoid arthritis is present, but it helps rule out other possible ailments.
+It can not confirm a hundred percent if rheumatoid arthritis is present, but it helps rule out other possible ailments.
 X-rays are also helpful in finding out the degree of the condition and at what stage it is progressing into.